havaian/wt_cw1_00013292/README.md

 # CSF.
 CW1.
 00013287 & 00013292

-If you would want to visit the website - here is the [link](https://timely-pithivier-221210.netlify.app) to its deployed version.
+[Link](https://timely-pithivier-221210.netlify.app) to a deployed version of the website.
+[Link](https://timely-pithivier-221210.netlify.app) to a github repository of the website.

 ## Python Snake Game